bg

 • What makes XRP's supply deflationary?

-A small transaction fee is required for every transaction on the XRP Ledger.
-This fee is not paid to anyone; it is permanently destroyed or 'burned'.
-This means the total supply of XRP is constantly decreasing, making it a deflationary asset.
+A small fee is required for every transaction on the XRP Ledger.
+This fee is not paid to anyone; it is permanently destroyed or 'burned.'
+This process means the total supply of XRP is constantly decreasing, making it a deflationary asset.

 Our website uses cookies.
 Our Cookie Policy